gree/haskell-jobqueue/README.md

     jeHello      :: String
   } deriving (Eq, Show)

-instance Env JobEnv where
-instance Aux JobEnv where
+instance Env JobEnv where -- You need Env instance when you define environment. instance Aux JobEnv where -- You need Aux instance when you run the job queue.
 ```

 Define states that describe your state machine.